ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding

 \subsection{Monocular Height Estimation}

-We pose the task of monocular or single-view height estimation as a dense regression problem similar to depth estimation.
+Estimating a surface model represented by the height of each pixel in a monocular (single) overhead view of a building is a difficult yet important problem for automated mapping purposes as explored in~\cite{mou2018im2height,xing2022sce,li2020height,liu2020im2elevation,karatsiolis2021img2ndsm,panagiotou2020generating,ghamisi2018img2dsm}.
+We pose this task as a dense regression problem similar to depth estimation.
 We utilize the same experimental setup as detailed in Section \ref{sec:experiments-roof-outline}.
-We min-max normalize each DSM using the sample statistics after filtering invalid pixels values.
+We min-max normalize each DSM to their relative heights using the sample statistics after filtering invalid pixels values.
 We train each model using a masked L1 loss function to not penalize predictions on invalid pixels.
 We use and modify the the segmentation model architectures described in Section \ref{sec:experiments-roof-outline} by fixing the output layer to contain a single channel with a ReLU activation~\cite{fukushima1975cognitron} for continuous outputs, similarly to the architectures used in~\cite{ranftl2021vision}.
-Random samples from the ZRG-Test set are displayed in Figure~\ref{fig:results-dsm} and regression metrics for each model are provided in Table~\ref{tab:results-dsm}.
+Random samples and predictions from the ZRG-Test set are displayed in Figure~\ref{fig:results-dsm} and regression metrics for each model are provided in Table~\ref{tab:results-dsm}.